pravinyo/website/_posts/2023-05-01-code-smell-in-unit-test.md

 This rule says that every test function in a JUnit test should have one and only one assert statement.
 This rule may seem harsh, but the advantage can be seen in the below code snippet.
 Those tests come to a single conclusion that is quick and easy to understand.

+Let's see one code example to understand this rule.
 Before:

 ```java